 When you reach the end and start the second course, remember that the first brick starts halfway along the brick below it (assuming you are using English Bond).
 As the wall builds in height, make sure you check it is vertical in a few places along the length.

 Adding a Damp Barrier

 If the wall you are building butts up against an external wall of your house, make sure you fit a damp barrier.
 Not doing this could result in the Damp Proof Course of your house being bridged, and damp penetrating the house.
 Fitting a damp barrier after the wall is built is a much harder job.

-Bricks, concrete blocks or lightweight clay block are all laid in basically the same way.
-Blocks are usually only used where they will be covered (by plaster/plasterboard or another leaf of facing bricks) but can really speed up the construction of a wall.
+Bricks, concrete blocks or lightweight clay blocks are all laid in basically the same way.
+Blocks are usually only used where they will be covered (by plaster or dot and dab plasterboard or another leaf of facing bricks) but can really speed up the construction of a wall.
 Bear in mind, concrete blocks can be more difficult to work with due to their weight.

 This is the cheapest sort of brick, used for the main structure or where they won’t be damaged by frost.

 Facing bricks are what you see when you look at most “red brick” houses.
 They are durable, weatherproof and finished nicely.

 Second-hand reclaimed bricks, which have been cleaned.
 Perfect for matching up during a restoration or repair job.

 Generally made of cast concrete, these grey or white blocks are used as the structural core of a wall.

 These decorative blocks often have the external face shaped to mimic natural stone.
 Used as an external leaf, replacing that standard facing bricks.